pactflow/docs.pactflow.io/website/docs/docs/user-interface/bi-directional.md

 ### Provider Contract Tab
 Show provider contract detail and provider self verification result.
 Currently, only OpenAPI/Swagger is supported.
+### Matrix View Tab

+Currently the matrix page will only show consumer generated contracts.

+Each verification is still generated behind the scenes though, and will work as expected when using 'can-i-deploy' in your build pipeline or via CLI.

+We are still working to improve aspects of the Bi-Directional contract UI, including this 'Matrix' view, which will offer a more complete display of each verification that is available.

+You can check our [roadmap](https://github.com/pactflow/roadmap/projects/1) for progress, or to vote for new items

 ## Contract Incompatibility Messages